arurangi/adars/README.md

 ## Objectives
 ### Client (browser)
-1. go to ``localhost:<port>/index.html`` and see the home page with its corresponding CSS
+1. go to ``localhost:<port>/<location>`` and see the home page with its corresponding CSS

-### Server
+### Features
-- listens for incoming TCP connections on chosen port
-- processes request (HTTP)
+- Can listen on multiple ports simultaneously
+- Can accept multiple simultaneously connections
-- locate ressource
+- NON-BLOCKING
-- build and send response
+- Handles GET, POST & DELETE requests
+-- naviguate, send forms, upload and delete files
+- Handles CGIs in python
+- Uses an NGINX like configuration file

 ## Useful Links
 **Core functions**